andreasarnol02/yuk-shorten-link/README.md

 - Fix bugs and submit pull requests
 - Write, clarify, or fix doc
 - Sugges or add new features

+NB : Don't forget to create the test for every new feature or fix.

 ## New Feature
 To request a new feature just open on issue page